ELECTR 098 1-4 Units

 ELECTR 266 4 Units

-Microprocessor Technology With Assembly Language
+Microprocessor Technology with Assembly Language

 This course covers the fundamental principles of microprocessors and microcontrollers.
 The architecture of the 8051 series microcontroller is highlighted along with its’ operation and applications in embedded systems.
 Students make use of assembly language and C language to interface with both analog and digital circuitry.
 Software simulation tools and microcontroller trainer boards are used in lab exercises and a final project.